- Apply for a special guide licence during COVID-19

 - not have been special guided in Yukon in the previous 2 hunting seasons.

 You can only enter the special guide licence lottery once each year to guide 1 non-resident hunter.
 A non-resident hunter’s name can only appear on 1 application.
-We will reject all the applications if they have the same non-resident hunter's name.

 Available special guiding opportunities